 For estimating exposure and its vulnerability, detailed urban agglomerate classification maps generated from high-resolution satellite images have been used.
 With the help of remote sensing techniques applied on high-resolution satellite imageries, 10 types of urban agglomeration areas have been delineated (Figures 3-1 and 3-2).
 For major city areas, even more detailed urban agglomerate classification has been created with high-resolution data layers as shown in Figure 3-3.
 These include urban, semi-urban, building blocks, industrial and rural villages' built-up areas.
 District level census 2011 population has been distributed to each population agglomeration cluster.
 For exposure vulnerability, 4 different layers viz. population density, residential built-up areas, high-rise building block density, and industrial areas have been developed individually at district level.
-Table 3-4 shows district level geographical area, population, population density, residential built-up area, industrial area, and residential built-up area.
+Table 3-4 shows district level geographical area, population, population density, residential built-up area, industrial area, and residential built-up area in percentage.

-Table 3-4: District level geographical area, population, population density, residential built-up area, and industrial area of all States of Phase IV
+Table 3-4: District level geographical area, population, population density, residential built-up area, residential built-up area in percentage, and industrial area for all Phase IV States